SIGN-IN

 Few-Body Systems

-Alexei Frolov, University of Western Ontario
+Alexei Frolov, Western University

 Many of Dr. Frolov's research projects have lead him and his co-authors to solve the eigenvalue equations, out of necessity, $(\hat{A} - E \hat{B}) \vec{C} = 0$ with extremely ill-conditioned matrices $\hat{B}$ and $\hat{A}$.
 The ill-conditioning means that some of the eigenvalues of these two matrices are very close to zero, while other eigenvalues can be very large.
 There are many effective numerical methods which allow one to operate with such ill-conditioned matrices and some of these algorithms have been created by Frolov in collaboration with different co-authors, such as David H. Bailey--who has worked for the NASA Ames Research Center, received multiple awards, and is now the Chief Technologist of the Computational Research Department at the Lawrence Berkeley Laboratory.
 It is almost certain that this research group now has the most complete Library of Numerical Algorithms to work with extremely ill-conditioned matrices.
 More info